 This model doesn’t rely on a wrench to tighten the attachments – rather, you can tighten them by twisting the nose cap.
 This removes the chance that you’ll lose a wrench and be unable to use the tool until you find it.

-If you’re new to DIY, you might be worried about what speed to use.
+If you’re new to DIY, you may be worried about what speed to use.
 This product can actually take care of that for you!
 It uses electronic feedback to vary the speed and power of the attachments so you don’t have to worry about damaging your materials.

 Dremel is so confident in the quality and durability of their tool that they’ve provided a five-year warranty on this product.
 Realistically, you can expect the tool to last a far longer time than this, but five years is a significant amount length of time too – some of us have home appliances that don’t last that long!